RoeiHarfi/Accessible-Keyboard/README.md

 4. Add new student users and new images as necessary.

 > [!TIP]
-> If during teaching you'd like to be able to type a letter without it making a sound just mute the iPad output.
+> If during teaching you'd like to be able to type a letter without it making a sound you can mute the iPad output.

 > [!NOTE]
 > The app is fully local, it uses no external storage and doesn't need an internet connection.